-Roast Busters: Ringleader Joseph Parker speaks out
+'I hope that they can see there is a change in my heart': Roast Busters' Joseph Parker speaks out

 "At the time the girls had to deal with it, it was extremely harmful for them and definitely in the beginning when no one was listening to them."

-However, Yandall said if Parker apologies in the interview and is genuine it could be helpful for some victims.
+However, Yandall said if Parker apologised in the interview and was genuine it could be helpful for some victims.

 "This is going to be incredibly tricky for them, when they've worked really hard to try and work through this whole thing and some may never," she said.